 Pick The Right Website Theme

 As a designer, you know that layout is important.
-But choosing the right theme is so much more.
+But choosing the right template is so much more.
 It’s essential to present your projects in their most flattering light and becomes an integral part of how your audience experiences and interacts with your design work.
 It’s the added visual context and professional polish that’s required to appeal to clients with high-paying freelance design jobs up for grabs.

-Understanding your goals, playing up your strengths, and aiming for a specific outcome can help you select the right theme for your portfolio.
+Understanding your goals, playing up your strengths, and aiming for a specific outcome can help you select the right template for your portfolio.
 Want examples?

 If you want to mimic the experience of flipping through a magazine…